gmarik/99problems/Ocaml/README.md

 ## 99 problems solved with Ocaml

-I'm learning Ocaml by solving "99 Problems"
+Learning Ocaml by solving "99 Problems"

 ## Elsewhere